Eculizumab use while Breastfeeding

-Effects on Lactation
+Effects on Lactation and Breastmilk

 Relevant published information was not found as of the revision date.

-Sarris I, Gandhi S, Koumis A et al. Pregnancy outcome and safety of breast-feeding in two patients with paroxysmal nocturnal haemoglobinuria (PNH) treated with eculizumab.
-Arch Dis Child Fetal Neonatal Ed.
-2012;97:A119.
-Abstract PP.43 current. ] doi: 10.1136/fetalneonatal-2012-301809.388
+Sarris I, Gandhi S, Koumis A, et al. Pregnancy outcome and safety of breastfeeding in two patients with paroxysmal nocturnal haemoglobinuria (PNH) treated with eculizumab.
+Arch Dis Child Fetal Neonatal Ed 2012;97(Suppl.
+1):[Abstract PP.43 current. ] doi: 10.1136/fetalneonatal-2012-301809.388.
+[CrossRef]

 CAS Registry Number

-Information presented in this database is not meant as a substitute for professional judgment.
+Disclaimer: Information presented in this database is not meant as a substitute for professional judgment.
 You should consult your healthcare provider for breastfeeding advice related to your particular situation.
 The U.S. government does not warrant or assume any liability or responsibility for the accuracy or completeness of the information on this Site.